TerraMystics/Terra.Unity.Package/README.md

 ### Manage Payments

+Please note: **PaymentsManager** must be registered as a Singleton to prevent issues with the Connection Pool.

 ```cs
 void ProcessPaymentForTerra() {
      string businessWallet = "terra17lmam6zguazs5q5u6z5mmx76uj63gldnse2pdp"; // Wallet where customer payments will be transferred to